Looking for offbeat places in Rajasthan? From tribal ceremonies to ancient hunting lodges, behold some truly incredible experiences.

 On a mustard farm deep in the interiors of Rajasthan’s Pali district, Pannibai pulls out weeds in the hot afternoon sun.
 A few meters away, next to a makeshift hut of wood and twigs, her husband and son cook lunch on a small fire.
 The family has been here almost 6 months.
 Come March, when the harvest is done, they’ll take their share of the crop and move.
 To another village, and another makeshift house.
 It’s the only way of life I know, she tells me.
 The real nomad, of the Rabari (gypsy) community of Rajasthan.

-The villages of Rajasthan are home to hundreds of years of fascinating traditions, many of which will get wiped away with the older generation.
-Partake of these awe-inspiring travel experiences while you still can:
+The villages of Rajasthan are home to hundreds of years of fascinating traditions, many of which will get wiped away with the older generations.
+Visit these truly offbeat places in Rajasthan and partake of these awe-inspiring travel experiences while you still can:

 On a late winter night, I found myself sitting in the verandah of the village headman’s house, with men and women of the Rabari community.
 What followed was an hour of mesmerizing music as red-turbaned men sat in a circle, playing instruments I had never seen before, chanting hypnotically.
 Once in a while, the lead musician would stand and slowly spin in circles, thumping the ground.

 Every significant occasion in a Rabari household has this prayer ceremony; our host at the Cuture Aangan homestay in Nana village in Pali organized for us to be part of one.

 Thar Desert, beyond Jaisalmer